stychu/javascript-tasks/README.md

 Create function that will accept three parameters:

-    createArrayObject(firstObject, secondObject, thirdObject)
+    createObject(first, second, third)

-This function should place every reference to object passed as parameter to a new object as a property according to the following pattern:
+This function should place every parameter to a new object as a property value according to the following pattern:

-    firstObject -> property1, secondObject -> property2, thirdObject -> property3
+    property1 -> first, property2 -> second, property3 -> third

 The object containing all the required properties with proper references should be then returned.

 ## Part II

+Create **reverseNumber** function for reversing the number which should accept one parameter:

 Write a function that will accept any value as a parameter:

-    testIsAnyReturnFunction(condition)

-If the **condition** will be truthy value the function should return boolean **true**.
-Otherwise, you are supposed to return undefined.
+    reverseNumber(number)

 ## Part III

 Create a function that takes in an array of numbers as a parameter:

-    arrayFunction(array)
+    squareOrCube(array)

 The function should square every even number and cube every odd number.
-They should be returned as an array of numbers(number should retain original index in array)
+They should be returned as an array of numbers.

 ## Part IV